Most Wanted! Guy Cuevas – Obsession (Nassau Mix) (Island)

 Disco would be American, it would be Italian, it would also be French!
 Nothing could seem to stop it back in the day, with appealing venues florishing in the capitals of the world…

 Paris made no exception with Le Palace, where so many (future) luminaries happened to come.
 From Madonna to Prince or Kid Creole & The Coconuts to name but a few!
-The reasons of its success: its design in a former theater, its sounds system.
+The reasons of its success: its design in a former theater, its sound system.
 And also its resident DJ, Cuban-born Juan Guillermo Cuevas Carrión, whom Fabrice Emaer brought as the master of ceremony.

 Guy Cuevas (as one used to simply call him) had without a single doubt a real magnetism whenever spinning.
 He only released a couple of singles though.
-One of them which Masters At Work included on their ‘House masters’ compilation for Defected.
+One of them which Masters At Work included on their ‘House Masters’ compilation for Defected.
 Meanwhile, the aforementioned would become another form of ‘Obsession’ along with time for the rare groove hunters…

 As a matter of fact, I gotta say how its concept sounded kind of progressive.
 If not futuristic for the time being.
 A jam blending Latin and Funk vibes with fragments of spacey Ambient and subtle dubby effects along with Spanglish lyrics.
 With remixing work courtesy of Steven Stanley.
 B and François K and visual concept by the likes of French famous designer Jean-Paul Goude.
 A brilliant early illustration of the French touch, don’t you think?